dobutler/bin-day/README.md

 you can look through the window to see whether anyone is about, and get dressed first if they are.

-## Publishing privately

-- **Private repo, run locally** — free, works today.
-Clone and `npm run dev`.
-- **GitHub Pages from a private repo** — needs GitHub Pro on a personal account (or Team on an organisation).
-The published site is still public;
-  only the source stays private.
-- **A site that is genuinely access-controlled** — GitHub only offers that through Enterprise Cloud.
-Cloudflare Pages plus Cloudflare Access is the cheaper route: it deploys from a private repo and puts an email-based login in front of the site.

-`.github/workflows/deploy.yml` handles the Pages route once the plan allows it.

 ## Licence

 MIT.